CoEDL/elpis-wiki/2019-ICDLC-workshop-steps.md

 Then, using these models to get a **new transcription** on un-transcribed data.

 This is “machine learning” technology, not “artificial intelligence”.
-The system doesn’t ever “understand” or know your content in the sense of understanding the meaning.
+The system doesn’t ever “understand” or know your content in the sense of understanding the meaning what you give it.

 If you run the Docker version of Elpis, the processing all happens on your local computer, no data is uploaded to cloud servers.
 It is safe to use where your ethics or permissions prevent sharing or uploading your data.